-7. After the Pilot Mining, the Contractor shall submit to the Commission a Pilot Mining report.
-The Pilot Mining report shall provide information on the findings from the Pilot Mining, in accordance with the Standards and taking into account the Guidelines.
-The Pilot Mining report shall provide the Commission with required information to review the findings in light of the Environmental Impact Statement/Plan of Work.
-The Commission shall, without undue delay, review the findings of the Pilot Mining study and make recommendations to the Council.
+9. After the Pilot Mining, the Contractor shall submit to the Commission [within … days] a Pilot Mining Report.
+The Pilot Mining Report shall provide information on the findings from the Pilot Mining, in accordance with the applicable Standard[s] and taking into account the Guidelines.
+On this basis, the Contractor shall accordingly update [its Environmental Plans][all relevant plans, including the Environmental Plans and the Mining Workplan].
+The Pilot Mining Report and [the updated Environmental Plans][all updated plans, including the Environmental Plans and the Mining Workplan] shall mutatis mutandis be subject to regulation 11 and provide the Commission with required information for its assessment [according to regulation 13]..

+[9bis] The Commission shall, [without undue delay][within 60 Days], review the findings of the Pilot Mining Report [and the updated Environmental Plans][all updated plans, including the Environmental Plans and the Mining Workplan] and [make appropriate recommendations to the Council].

-8. The Council shall, without undue delay, consider the findings of the Pilot Mining studyin light of the Environmental Impact Statement/Plan of Work based on the recommendation of the Commission.
-If the findings of the Pilot Mining are in accordance with the Environmental Impact Statement/Plan of Work, the Council shall make an affirmative decision and notify the Contractor through the Secretary-General.
-Thereafter, the Contractor may commence Commercial Production in accordance with the Exploitation Contract.]
+10. The Council shall, [without undue delay [within 60 days], consider the findings of the Pilot Mining Report and [the updated Environmental Plans][any updated plan, including the Environmental Plans and the Mining Workplan] based on the recommendation of the Commission and in accordance with the procedure set out in regulation 16.
+If the findings of the Pilot Mining and [the updated Environmental Plans][any updated plans, including the Environmental Plans and the Mining Workplan] are in accordance with the criteria set out in regulation 13, the Council shall make an affirmative decision and notify the Contractor through the Secretary-General.
+Thereafter, the Contractor may commence Commercial Production in accordance with the Exploitation Contract.

+[10bis.
+If the [Commission][Council] determines that the findings of the Pilot Mining or [the updated Environmental Plans][any updated plans, including the Environmental Plans and the Mining Workplan] are not in accordance with the criteria set out in regulation 13, the Council shall notify the Contractor accordingly through the Secretary-General.]

+[11.
+The provisions under regulations 12 to 16 shall apply mutatis mutandis to paragraphs 8 to 10 in this regulation.]

+[12.
+Pilot Mining shall not equate to Commercial Production as defined under regulation 27 and in the Schedule.]